Final Recommendation Statement

-Thyroid gland disorders are some of the most common endocrine conditions evaluated and treated by clinicians.
-Thyroid dysfunction represents a continuum from biochemical changes to clinically symptomatic disease.
+Thyroid gland disorders are among the most common endocrine conditions evaluated and treated by clinicians.
+Thyroid dysfunction represents a continuum from asymptomatic biochemical changes to clinically symptomatic disease.
 In rare cases, it can produce life-threatening complications, such as myxedema coma or thyroid storm.1, 2

-Subclinical hypothyroidism is an asymptomatic condition in which a patient has a serum thyroid-stimulating hormone (TSH) level exceeding the upper threshold of a specified laboratory reference range (commonly but arbitrarily defined as 4.5 mIU/L) but a normal thyroxine (T4) level.3 Patients with subclinical hypothyroidism are further classified as having “mildly elevated” (4.5 to 10.0 mIU/L) or “markedly elevated” (>10.0 mIU/L) TSH levels.
+Subclinical hypothyroidism is defined as an asymptomatic condition in which a patient has a serum thyroid-stimulating hormone (TSH) level exceeding the upper threshold of a specified laboratory reference interval (commonly but arbitrarily defined as 4.5 mIU/L) but a normal thyroxine (T4) level.3 Patients with subclinical hypothyroidism are often further classified as having TSH levels between 4.5 and 10.0 mIU/L or greater than 10.0 mIU/L.

-Despite its name, overt hypothyroidism does not require the presence of symptoms, and is defined biochemically by an elevated TSH level and a low T4 level.
-As such, it encompasses a range of low T4 levels that may (or may not) be associated with a set of relatively subtle and nonspecific clinical symptoms (e.g., fatigue, feeling cold, weight gain, hair loss, and constipation).
+Despite its name, “overt” hypothyroidism does not require the presence of symptoms and has been defined biochemically by an elevated TSH level and a low T4 level.
+As such, it encompasses a range of low T4 levels that may (or may not) be associated with a set of relatively subtle and nonspecific clinical symptoms, such as fatigue, feeling cold, weight gain, hair loss, and constipation.

-Subclinical hyperthyroidism is an asymptomatic condition in which a patient has a serum TSH level beneath the lower threshold of a specified laboratory reference range (usually 0.1 mIU/L) but normal T4 and triiodothyronine (T3) levels.
+Subclinical hyperthyroidism is defined as an asymptomatic condition in which a patient has a serum TSH level below the lower threshold of a specified laboratory reference interval (usually 0.4 mIU/L) but normal T4 and triiodothyronine (T3) levels.
 Patients with subclinical hyperthyroidism are further classified as having “low but detectable” (about 0.1 to 0.4 mIU/L) or “clearly low” or “undetectable” (<0.1 mIU/L) TSH levels.3

-Again, despite its name, overt hyperthyroidism does not require the presence of symptoms, and is defined biochemically by a low or undetectable TSH level and elevated T4 or T3 levels.
-When present, symptoms are often relatively nonspecific (e.g., weight loss, heart palpitations, heat intolerance, and hyperactivity).
+Despite its name, “overt” hyperthyroidism does not require the presence of symptoms and has been defined biochemically by a low or undetectable TSH level and an elevated T4 or T3 level.
+When present, symptoms are often relatively nonspecific (for example, weight loss, heart palpitations, heat intolerance, and hyperactivity).

 For the purposes of this recommendation, thyroid dysfunction is defined as a spectrum of disorders related to the thyroid gland.
 The spectrum begins with asymptomatic subclinical hypothyroidism and hyperthyroidism.
-In the middle of the spectrum are asymptomatic overt hypothyroidism and hyperthyroidism, defined biochemically by changes in TSH and T4 levels.
-At the end of the spectrum is thyroid disease, which is reserved for symptomatic overt hypothyroidism and hyperthyroidism (i.e., patients who have both persistent abnormal serum TSH and T4 levels and clearly associated clinical signs and symptoms that cannot be better explained by another condition).
+In the middle of the spectrum are asymptomatic “overt” hypothyroidism and hyperthyroidism, defined biochemically by changes in serum TSH and T4 levels.
+At the end of the spectrum is thyroid disease, which is reserved for symptomatic “overt” hypothyroidism and hyperthyroidism (that is, persistently abnormal serum TSH and T4 levels and clearly associated clinical signs and symptoms that cannot be better explained by another condition).

-In making its recommendations about clinical preventive services, the USPSTF focuses on asymptomatic populations not known to have signs or symptoms of disease.
+In making its recommendations about clinical preventive services, the USPSTF focuses on asymptomatic populations that do not have known signs or symptoms of disease.

 Benefits of Early Detection and Treatment

-The USPSTF found inadequate evidence that screening for thyroid dysfunction in nonpregnant asymptomatic adults leads to clinically important benefits.
-In particular, there is inadequate evidence to determine whether screening for thyroid dysfunction reduces cardiovascular disease or related morbidity and mortality.
+The USPSTF found inadequate evidence that screening for thyroid dysfunction in nonpregnant, asymptomatic adults leads to clinically important benefits.
+In particular, the USPSTF found inadequate evidence to determine whether screening for thyroid dysfunction reduces cardiovascular disease or related morbidity and mortality.

-The USPSTF found adequate evidence that screening for and treatment of thyroid dysfunction in nonpregnant asymptomatic adults does not improve cognitive function or quality of life or provide clinically meaningful improvements in blood pressure, body mass index, bone mineral density, or lipid levels.
+The USPSTF found adequate evidence that screening for and treatment of thyroid dysfunction in nonpregnant, asymptomatic adults does not improve quality of life or provide clinically meaningful improvements in blood pressure, body mass index (BMI), bone mineral density, or lipid levels.
 It also does not improve cognitive function, at least through the duration of available trials (≥1 to 2 years).1, 2

 Harms of Early Detection and Treatment

 The USPSTF found inadequate evidence on the harms of screening for and treatment of thyroid dysfunction.
-Indirect evidence points to the likelihood of important and frequent harms associated with screening.
-Foremost among these are false-positive results, the psychological effects of labeling, and overdiagnosis and overtreatment of biochemically defined abnormal TSH levels (with or without abnormal serum T4 levels) that may revert to normal or never result in health problems even if they do progress, particularly in persons with TSH levels less than 10 mIU/L.
+Indirect evidence points to the likelihood of important and frequent harms associated with screening in asymptomatic persons.
+Foremost among these are frequent false-positive results; the psychological effects of labeling; and a large degree of overdiagnosis and overtreatment of biochemically defined abnormal TSH levels (with or without abnormal serum T4 levels) that may revert to normal, not progress, or never result in health problems even if they do progress, particularly in persons with TSH levels less than 10 mIU/L.

-If screening for thyroid dysfunction is offered, clinicians should first ensure that patients clearly understand the uncertainties surrounding any potential clinical benefit of screening, as well as the possibility of harm this choice may engender.
+If clinicians offer screening for thyroid dysfunction to asymptomatic persons, they should first ensure that patients clearly understand the uncertainties surrounding any potential clinical benefit of screening as well as the possibility of harm this choice may engender.